 The Harrises of Hayne in Lifton, Devon were a cadet branch of the Harrises of Radford.
-The coat of arms of the elder branch was “Sable, three crescents argent.”
-The younger branch, as described in the heralds’ visitation of Devon, bore “Sable, three crescents within a bordure argent.”
+The coat of arms of the elder branch, as described in the heralds’ visitation of Devon, was “Sable, three crescents argent.”
+The younger branch, as described in the same visitation, bore “Sable, three crescents within a bordure argent.”

 Buuut – look at the shields on the monument to three of the Haynes branch, William, his son Arthur and his son’s wife Margaret – the edging round the Harris arms is no wider than the edging round the arms they are impaled with, none of which include a bordure.
 In other words, the edging is just edging and the Harris arms are not shown as having a bordure.

 The memorial to John Harris, one of Arthur’s sons, is ambiguous.
 Is that broken line round the shield meant to show a bordure, or is it just decoration?

 The Harris arms on the grave slab of Sir Arthur Harris Bt, died 1685, grandson of Arthur, include the bordure quite distinctly, as a much wider edging than that drawn around the impaled arms of his wife Theophila, daughter of John Turner.